-January 4 and 11 are the presentation days for the final project.
+January 10 is the presentation day for the final project.
 Students should form teams of four to six members.
 Each team should select a topic with some questions that may be addressed with statistical data analysis.
 The team should then choose appropriate statistical methods to answer those questions, facilitate decision making, or obtain business insights.
 There is no restriction on the topic.
 However, it would be better if the topic can be easily understood by all the audience.
 All the statistical methods, introduced in this course or not, may be applied in this project.
 However, at least one methods introduced in this course must be adopted.